-7.5 SUMITOMO Pilot
+7.5 SUMITOMO SHI FW Pilot

-The Engineering pilot (Sumitomo SHI FW) considers monitoring and control of heat exchange surfaces in biomass combustion.
-On-line characterization of the incoming fuel feed is important information in fouling monitoring.
-A state estimation tool has been constructed to estimate the uncertain input fuel fragments in the fuel, as described further in D5.2.
+The Engineering pilot (Sumitomo SHI FW, SFW) considers monitoring and control of heat exchange surfaces in biomass combustion.
+The evolution of fouling on heat exchange surfaces cannot be directly measured, but information can be obtained via acoustic sensing (see Section 5 on Sensors, Sumitomo plant).
+An alternative is to use standard process measurements on flows, temperatures and pressures over the heat exchangers, and estimate the heat transfer from flue gases to the water-steam side (see D5.3).
+In the cases where plant combusts multiple fuel fractions, on-line characterization of the incoming fuel feed characteristics can provide important information for fouling monitoring.
+For this purpose, a state estimation tool has been constructed to estimate the uncertain input fuel fragments in the fuel (see D5.2).

-Figure 40 shows the Sumitomo pipeline architecture, with the SmartBoilerTM which is connected to the DCS via an OPC/DA connection, and an edge device that is connected to SmartBoilerTM as an OPC client.
+Figure 46 shows the SFW pipeline architecture with the Digital Service Platform, connected to the DCS via an OPC/DA connection, and an edge device that is connected to Digital Service Platform as an OPC client.

-For the Sumitomo pilot an example setup of data communication was demonstrated via an OPC-UA tool, consisting of free server software (Prosys Simulation Server) and existing properties of Matlab (Mathworks) and StreamPipes (Apache).
+For the Sumitomo SHI FW pilot, an example setup of data communication was demonstrated via an OPC-UA tool, consisting of free server software (Prosys Simulation Server) and existing properties of Matlab (Mathworks) and StreamPipes (Apache).
 The OPC-UA setup is described in the Appendix Component Description.
 The links between Matlab - OPC-UA - StreamPipes have been implemented, tested and demonstrated with the FUSE state estimation tool.
-Currently the link between pilot and OPC-UA server has been simulated by a Matlab OPC-UA client.
-The communication tools will be developed further in the future along with the construction of the pilot plant data platform.